Drockio/NaturalJavascript/README.md

 - use `grunt deploy` to clean the `_dist` directory then copy deployment files there.
 - I find it useful to run `grunt clean` after deploying so `find file` operations don't include `_dist` files.

-## Derek working on
-- [*] add ___product_categories.gatherAndSave___ which returns an array of unique categories
-	- params: array of products
-	- [*] store: ___masterCategoryArray___ to local storage
-- [*] markup category tiles based on ___masterCategoryArray___
-- [*] set up event messaging for category tiles
-- [*] set up ___applyCategoryFilters___ functions
-	- params: array of products, ___masterCategoryArray___, minPrice, maxPrice
-	- returns: filtered products
-	- [*] filtered category list
-	- [ ] price range
-- once you have targeted the right element:
-	- [*] toggle its 'led like light'
-	- [*] remove/add it from/to filtered category list
-	- [*] redisplay product list
-- [ ] create unit tests

 ## TODO
-- Create local product display
-- Add 0 parameter unit tests to all functions
+- sanitize all input text
-- Remove references to jquery
+- Remove references to jquery (extend and ajax remain)
-- fix `this` references
+- migrate rest of ajax calls to interfaces
 - fix credit card page bug
 - css separation/cleanup
-- sanitize all input text
 - investigate country/local behavior
-- push to drockio remote if you haven't been paid.
-- consider getting rid of fontawesome in place of a couple icons
 - security
-- migrate rest of ajax calls to interfaces
-- put all UI interaction into event messaging
-- finalize backend/language choices
-- home page segment loader dd$('.footer', 'templateName')
 - go through and do a test on broadcast errors on each page. put html into a template
-- add shroud between each page
-- cool thank you page
-- Hook importUserPage.postStandardInputs back up
-- Remove references to TAKETHISOUT - it sets a standard price.
-- Use campaign 1 or 6 to display "NO products available"
-- Use campaign 4,9 to work on some alignment issues.
-- Node css plugin to check for unclosed or poorly formatted css? html?

 ## Finished
 Move finished TODO items to the top of this list:
+- ~~Create local product display~~
+- ~~put all UI interaction into event messaging~~
+- ~~add shroud between each page~~
 - ~~put templates in subfolders~~
 - ~~filtering by product category~~
 - ~~interfaces for talking to controllers - decide where mapping for non-konnektive goes~~